Degree Programs / Master of Divinity

 MASTER OF DIVINITY

-The MDiv is designed to be completed in 3-4 years of full-time study (at least 2 courses per quarter), but many students complete it in 5 -6 years on a part-time basis.
-The program balances academic learning with practical experience, all while seeking to help the student develop her or his spirituality and sense of calling.
-Students in this program find themselves strengthened academically, but also experience tremendous personal and spiritual growth.
+The Master of Divinity (MDiv) is designed to be completed in 3 years of full-time study, but many students complete the degree in 5 - 7 years on a part-time basis.
+The program balances academic engagement with practical experience, while seeking to empower students to develop their spirituality and sense of calling.
+Students in this program find themselves strengthened academically and experience tremendous personal and spiritual growth.